afernandezrios90/loki-demo/README.md

 ```bash
 git clone https://github.com/afernandezrios90/loki-demo.git
 ```
+2. Switch to the desired branch
-2. Adjust the configuration if desired to change log path, processing features, etc, if desired
+3. Adjust the configuration if desired to change log path, processing features, etc, if desired
-3. Run using Docker compose
+4. Run using Docker compose
 ```bash
 docker-compose up -d
 ```
-4. Open the "Carnivorous Garden" app in your browser (`http://localhost:5005`) and interact to start generating interesting log content.
+5. Open the "Carnivorous Garden" app in your browser (`http://localhost:5005`) and interact to start generating interesting log content.
-5. Add Loki installation as datasource in Grafana and start reviewing logs.
+6. Add Loki installation as datasource in Grafana and start reviewing logs.

 ## Troubleshooing
 ### Test logs ingestion